Phenomenon: Common usage

-In popular usage, a phenomenon often refers to an extraordinary event.
-The term is most commonly used to refer to occurrences that at first defy explanation or baffle the observer.
+In popular usage, a phenomenon often refers to an extraordinary, unusual or notable event.
 According to the Dictionary of Visual Discourse:In ordinary language 'phenomenon/phenomena' refer to any occurrence worthy of note and investigation, typically an untoward or unusual event, person or fact that is of special significance or otherwise notable.

 Philosophy

 In modern philosophical use, the term phenomena means things as they are experienced through the senses and processed by the mind as distinct from things in and of themselves (noumena).
 In his inaugural dissertation, titled On the Form and Principles of the Sensible and Intelligible World, Immanuel Kant (1770) theorizes that the human mind is restricted to the logical world and thus can only interpret and understand occurrences according to their physical appearances.
 He wrote that humans could infer only as much as their senses allowed, but not experience the actual object itself.
-This may make sense in terms of a communications-channel (epistemology) feeding from an ensemble of inputs (ontology) yet not in the sense of applying wise imagination (à la Albert Einstein, to partial success).
 Thus, the term phenomenon refers to any incident deserving of inquiry and investigation, especially processes and events which are particularly unusual or of distinctive importance.

+Physiology

 Science

 In scientific usage, a phenomenon is any event that is observable, including the use of instrumentation to observe, record, or compile data.
-Especially in physics, the study of a phenomenon may be described as measurements related to matter, energy, or time, such as Isaac Newton's observations of the moon's orbit and of gravity; or Galileo Galilei's observations of the motion of a pendulum.
+Especially in physics, the study of a phenomenon may be described as measurements related to matter, energy, or time, such as Isaac Newton's observations of the Moon's orbit and of gravity; or Galileo Galilei's observations of the motion of a pendulum.

 In natural sciences, a phenomenon is an observable happening or event.
 Often, this term is used without considering the causes of a particular event.
 Example of a physical phenomenon is an observable phenomenon of the lunar orbit or the phenomenon of oscillations of a pendulum.

 A mechanical phenomenon is a physical phenomenon associated with the equilibrium or motion of objects.
 Some examples are Newton's cradle, engines, and double pendulums.